Welcome to my article discussing everything ‘Punk!

 Like a mechanical octopus rising from the deep, the various ‘punk genres of speculative fiction can be surprising, amusing, and frightening!
 The ‘punk genres often blur the lines between different types of speculative fiction.
 They also share a lot of common themes, such as antiauthoritarianism and disestablishmentarianism.
 The commonality of these themes is largely responsible for the use of the word “punk” in their names.
-The views expressed in early cyberpunk works – which birthed the entire movement – reflected those of the punk subculture of the 1970’s and 1980’s.
+The views expressed in early cyberpunk works—which birthed the entire movement—reflected those of the punk subculture of the 1970s and 1980s.

-A sub-genre of science fiction, Cyberpunk was the father of the ‘punk genres.
+A subgenre of science fiction, cyberpunk was the father of the ‘punk genres.
 Cyberpunk works usually examine a near-future Earth where technology (esp. computers and the internet) have become the backbone of society, but where that same society has broken down at some level.
 Cyberpunk stories usually take place in dystopian settings with corrupt governments, often run by megacorporations.
 Neuromancer by William Gibson, published in 1984, was the first piece of fiction to be codified as cyberpunk.
 Although it was not the first example of the genre, it is considered by many to be the book that defined the movement.

 Borrowing elements from the hardboiled and noir genres of crime fiction, cyberpunk stories often involve either a criminal investigation or and underground movement rooting out corruption in the government or ruling corporations.
 Common themes may include modern humanity’s reliance on technology, the blurring of lines between reality and virtual-reality, overpopulation, and the moral implications of self-indulgence.

-Biopunk is very similar to cyberpunk in themes of dystopian near-futures ruled by megacorporations and totalitarian governments, but rather than focusing on the implications of information technology on future society it examines the possible corruption of synthetic biology, genetic engineering, and eugenics.
+Biopunk is very similar to cyberpunk in themes of dystopian near-futures ruled by megacorporations and totalitarian governments, but rather than focusing on the implications of information technology on future society, it examines the possible corruption of synthetic biology, genetic engineering, and eugenics.

 Paul Di Filippo’s collected short fiction anthology Ribofunk is a prominent example of the genre, and he himself referred to The Island of Doctor Moreau by H.G.
 Wells as a precursor to the sub-genre.

-A relatively new entry into the ‘punk world, Nanopunk is similar to cyberpunk and post-cyberpunk.
+A relatively new entry into the ‘punk world, nanopunk is similar to cyberpunk and post-cyberpunk.
 The settings may range from dystopian to utoptian, and anything between.
 Rather than investigating the potential applications of information technology, however, nanopunk explores the potential abuses and uses of nanotechnology.
 Nanotechnology is any technology that manipulates matter on a molecular or smaller scale.

-The term “Steampunk” was coined by science fiction author K.W.
+The term “steampunk” was coined by science fiction author K.W.
 Jeter in a letter to Locus magazine in 1987.
 He used this term to define his own work on Infernal Devices, among works of contemporaries that were inspired by Victorian science fiction such as the works of H.G.
 Wells.

-Clockpunk is similar to, and considered and offshoot of, steampunk.
+Clockpunk is similar to, and considered an offshoot of, steampunk.
 Rather than focusing on the possibilities of steam-powered technology of the Victorian era, however, clockpunk takes things back a step and speculates on the potential of the Renaissance and Baroque eras.
 The main source of mechanical energy during this time was gear-driven machines, which often stored energy using a spring that could be wound by hand.